The Best Free Tourist Attraction in Every State

 New Jersey: Princeton University

-From strolls along the famed boardwalk in Atlantic to a plethora of sandy beaches along the Jersey shore has plenty of free things to explore.
-Including tours of the campus at Princeton University, attended by Former First Lady Michelle Obama, F. Scott Fitzgerald, Jimmy Stewart, Queen Noor of Jordan, and Amazon’s Jeff Bezos among many other notable names.
+From strolls along the famed boardwalk in Atlantic City to a plethora of sandy beaches along the Jersey shore, New Jersey has plenty of free things to explore.
+Take tours of the campus at Princeton University, attended by Former First Lady Michelle Obama, F. Scott Fitzgerald, Jimmy Stewart, Queen Noor of Jordan, and Amazon’s Jeff Bezos among many other notable names.

 New Mexico: Palace of the Governors